How to integrate FTP/SFTP CSV File with MS Access

 Step-by-step instructions

-To get data from FTP/SFTP CSV File using MS Access we first need to create a DSN (Data Source) which will access data from FTP/SFTP CSV File.
-We will later be able to read data using MS Access.
+To get data from FTP/SFTP CSV File using MS Access, we first need to create an ODBC data source.
+We will later read this data in MS Access.
 Perform these steps:

 -